Doctorate in Psychology Programs (PsyD)

 This course may take a deeper look at aspects of cognition.
 Students may learn to look beyond sensation and perception.

 This course often looks at different points of view regarding analysis of personality.
-The course may also look at some of the general problems in personality analysis.
+The class may also look at some of the general problems in personality analysis.

 Advanced Social Psychology

 This course often examines theories and problems associated with social psychology.
-The course may also examine the psychological development of groups and their dynamics.
+The class may also examine the psychological development of groups and their dynamics.

 Measurement of Behavior

 This course may look at the theory and method of human behavior.
-The course often looks at test construction and the reliability of these tests.
+The class often looks at test construction and the reliability of these tests.